kiwi0fruit/ultimate-question/ultimate_question.md

    The two described tasks (1. to get laws of nature from natural selection of structures.
 2. to create the minimum mathematical model for open ended evolution) are actually the same task.

-   The minimal open ended evolution model (OEE model) that are to be created should be capable of producing at its future steps the invariant behaviour of realy huge number of individuals.
-And this invariant behaviour may be called the laws of nature.
-I have doubts that we will ever have enough computational power to run the simulation long enough to get this invariant behaviour.
+   The minimal open ended evolution model (OEE model) that are to be created should be capable of producing at its future steps the invariant behavior of really huge number of individuals.
+And this invariant behavior may be called the laws of nature.
+I have doubts that we will ever have enough computational power to run the simulation long enough to get this invariant behavior.
 But who knows?

-   Actually I have a guess (that is to be checked) that if this minimun OEE model exists then it’s realy a simple one.
+   Actually I have a guess (that is to be checked) that if this minimum OEE model exists then it’s really a simple one.
 It should have a simple structure, but it’s not easy to formulate it right.
 It’s like the postulates of natural selection: they are obvious, but until they were formulated it was really hard to assume them.

    And this model is a request from philosophy.
 It’s actually a philosophical mathematics that uses physics and natural selection theory for inspiration.
 It’s a task to create explanation framework that answers any “why questions” in the same way that theory of evolution answers lots of why questions on origin of different life forms.
 If this explanation framework exist then it should answer the ancient question “Why is there something rather than nothing?”.
 It is rather strange to use laws of nature to answer this question.
 It’s like a joke about creationist-evolutionist debate: “The God created all the evidence of the evolution”, says creationist.
 Then the evolutionist replies: “It’s the same as to assume that the God created the world this morning.
 And he has created me already unshaven”.
 So all pre-existing structures need explanation (including laws of nature).
-My current guess is that the model I started to buid in chapter **4** “The minimum mathematical model for open ended evolution (the more precise description of the mathematical part)” lacks something like the “Law of habit” by Charles Peirce or the “Principle of Precedence” by Lee Smolin.
+My current guess is that the model I started to build in chapter **4** “The minimum mathematical model for open ended evolution (the more precise description of the mathematical part)” lacks something like the “Law of habit” by Charles Peirce or the “Principle of Precedence” by Lee Smolin.

 ## 6. P.S. [≡](#toc){#ps}